KaeruTeam/logo/README.md

 * Please **don't** modify these logos or use them to brand third-party projects without express permission from Kaeru Team.
 The use of these logos in third-party merchandise is also not permitted.

+* Furthermore, when using the names of Kaeru Team or its services in news reporting or fan creations, please ensure you do so in a manner that does not imply that we endorse the work.
+For example, "Acme for Kaeru Gallery" would be fine but "Kaeru Gallery Acme" or "Kaeru Acme" would *not*, as that would suggest to a casual observer that we are involved.

 ### Brand Colors

 * Background: `#0C141D`